lowellfarrell/pylint-exit/README.md

 0
 ```

-In this example pylint detects convention issue(s), and exits with a return code of 16.  `pylint-exit-options`
+In this example pylint detects refactor an convention issue(s), and exits with a exit code of 24.  `pylint-exit-options`
+decodes this, lists the `pylint` issue message types, lists the message types that have non-zere issue cods for
-decodes this, displays the messages, and exits with a return code of 16.
+`pylint-exit-options` and exits with a new exit code.
+In this case the new exit code is 16.

 ```bash
 > pylint pylint-exit-options.py || pylint-exit-options --exit-report=C $?
 ************* Module pylint-exit-options